ryanramage/hyperseaport/README.md

 # 3. Register a service

-Semver is used for identify the service.
-Here is an example that uses couchdb running on localhost on port 5984 We pass the registry publicKey from above so it can store the port (p) and role (r) couchdb@3.2.2
+Here is an example that registers couchdb running on localhost port (-p) 5984 as a service.
+The role (-r) of the service a semver string that represents the name and version of the running instace We use the registry publicKey from step 2 to find and connect to the registry, and register our service.

-The code below can be run on a different host than step 2, and it automagically connects and registers the service to the registry above.
+The code below can be run on the same different host than step 2, and it automagically connects and registers the service.

 ```
 $ hyperseaport service 5b64a8956d8f2404c4f4b4e6f402ef439f610f7fe297718093641359130b0d45  -p 5984 -r couchdb@3.2.2